will-pettifer/site/src/content/Test.md

 	An example of an Impossible existence would be a 'square triangle'.
 A triangle has exactly 3 sides and a square exactly 4.
 These two properties are mutually exclusive, and therefore there is no possible world in which 1a 'square triangle' could ever exist.

 An example of a Possible existence would be a human.
+A human is

+born, and did not exist before their birth.
+A human dies, and does not exist after their death.
+It is

+<video controls width="100%" src="/site/Video/2025-07-17 16-39-54.mp4" type="video/mp4"></video>

+ljljfg

+<audio controls width="100%" src="site/Audio/Mamae.mp3" type="audio/mpeg"></audio>

+An example of a Possible existence would be a human.
+A human is born, and did not exist before their birth.
+A human dies, and does not exist after their death.
+It is entirely conceivable that thatAn example of a Possible existence would be a human.
+A human is born, and did not exist before their

+birth.
+A human dies, and does not exist after their death.
+It is entirely conceivable that thatAn example of a Possible existence would be a human.
+A human is born, and did not exist before their birth.
+A human dies, and does not exist after their death.
+It is entirely conceivable that thatAn example of a Possible existence would be a human.
+A human is born, and did not exist before their birth.
+A human dies, and does not exist after their death.
+It is entirely conceivable that thatAn example of a Possible existence would be a human.
 A human is born, and did not exist before their birth.
 A human dies, and does not exist after their death.
 It is entirely conceivable that that

 ---